cwang9208/vsphere/README.md

 #### Configure Networking for Host Machines
 On each host that you want to add to a vSphere HA cluster, you must configure two different networking switches (vMotion and FT logging) so that the host can support vSphere Fault Tolerance.

-To set up Fault Tolerance for a host, you must complete this procedure for each port group option (vMotion and FT logging) to ensure that sufficient bandwidth is available for Fault Tolerance logging.
-Select one option, finish this procedure, and repeat the procedure a second time, selecting the other port group option.

 1. In the vSphere Web Client, browse to the host.